Figurative Language Teaching Resources

 And let's face it — metaphors, hyperbole, idioms, and all types of figurative language make reading and writing more engaging and exciting.
 In turn, helping us encourage students to develop a lifelong love of reading.

 As you're sitting down to lesson plan and explore this teaching resource collection, we thought a look at the main figurative language examples might help!
-Here are the types of figurative language our teacher team has covered in this collection, with editable options that allow you to differentiate lessons to meet the needs of each student in your classroom:
+Here are examples of all of the types of figurative language that our teacher team has covered in this collection, with editable options that allow you to differentiate lessons to meet the needs of each student in your classroom:

 - Similes